Pratham16112002/Markdown-notes/Semester Notes/Cyber Security.md

 ## Phishing
 It is a cyber crime in which attackers attempt to deceive the individual or organization to disclose their confidential information to them.
+Typically involves :
+1. Deception : The attackers sometimes impersonate as a trusted entity by sending fake email to the individual or organization .
+2. Bait : The attackers try to lure the victim by offering him/her very tempting offer or urgent emergency messages.
+3. Clicking malcious